Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 + Octane's skin looked orange-ish.
   + Its `octane_base_body_scatterThicknessTexture` doesn't look like it is properly exported...?
   + Use `Remove Texture From Selected Legends > Remove scatterThicknessTexture` on armature to remove that texture if you want.
++ Pathfinder's lens is black.
+  + Just hide the lens' mesh altogether.
+The emission is on head.